yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Installing.rst

   JFFS2
     The files marked JFFS2 make the entire filesystem JFFS2.
-The disadvantage is that this takes slightly more space; the advantage is that changes to included files nolonger leaves behind an old copy on the readonly filesystem.
+The disadvantage is that this takes a few hundred kilobytes more space; the advantage is that changes to included files no longer leaves behind an old copy on the readonly filesystem.

-/!\ '''The JFFS2 firmware uses an extra setup step which requires an ADDITIONAL REBOOT before the filesystem can be used.''' /!\
+/!\ '''The JFFS2 firmware uses an extra setup step which requires an ADDITIONAL REBOOT before the filesystem can be used.
+Therefore, immediately after installation, you should telnet into your router and run "reboot".''' /!\

     The "4M" and "8M" in the filename indicate the flash type, either a 64k erase block or a 128k erase block respectively.